jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 http://www.amazon.com/Rapid-Review-Pathology-STUDENT-CONSULT/dp/0323087876 - probably too dense but excellent tables, figures, and margin notes http://www.usmlestep.com/edward-f-goljan.htm $30 (audio + notes) - not recommended, can use free audio and follow along in his Rapid Review book
 Emory Proxy Bookmarklet - http://proxybookmarklet.com/proxy.php?s=emory - access emory library articles/texts from off campus

+## Studying takes energy.

+It's often obvious what needs to be done and how best to do it.
+Sometimes all that's really needed is the energy (and motivation) to carry through.
+So part of studying is managing your energy.

+Switch tactics: if you're getting bored of answering questions, switch over to watch a video lecture.